Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Weird.

 At age 73, I travel somewhat slow by CA freeway standards.
 Cars wiz by us as I roll onto the 405.
 Daughter Brett, age 43, gives me a look.
-I apply the "old" lead foot – teenage-like.
+Consequently, I apply a bit of the "old" lead foot – teenage-like.
 Before long I am up to speed, though not winning any races.

 Ha.
 Ha.